 1 cutting card.

 3.4 A drop-slide may be located to the right of the tray bank.
 The drop-slide on the table shall be used by the dealer to place the rake where the rake is to be dropped by the dealer into the drop box at the conclusion of the round.
-If a bonus is in operation for the game, a separate slot slightly in front and to the left of the tray bank will be used.
+If a bonus is in operation for the game, a separate slot will be used.
 Both the drop-slide and bonus slots go directly into drop boxes.

 4.0 Cards